ADD CONDITION

 Side Effects

-Serious adverse reactions associated with the intravenous administration of this solution include tissue necrosis or infection at the site of injection, venous thrombosis or phlebitis extending from the injection site, and abscess formation.
-Additionally, extravasation may occur, leading to further complications.
+Adverse reactions associated with the use of this solution, as well as added drugs or the techniques of reconstitution or administration, may include a range of local and systemic responses.
+Serious reactions can occur, such as tissue necrosis or infection at the site of injection, venous thrombosis or phlebitis extending from the injection site, and abscess formation.
+Additionally, patients may experience local tenderness and extravasation.

-It is important to note that the intravenous administration of Sterile Water for Injection without a solute carries a risk of hemolysis, which should be considered when preparing and administering this solution.
+It is important to note that intravenous administration of Sterile Water for Injection without a solute may lead to hemolysis, which poses a significant risk to patients.
+Careful consideration should be given to the administration techniques to mitigate these potential adverse reactions.

 Drug Interactions